Asad006/PA1/README.md

 ## Approach
 I used a fixed thread pool to generate the 8 threads required for the assignment.
-To test the prime numbers, I used the square root approach as it gives a faster execution time without fully optimize as seive does.
+To test the prime numbers, I used the square root approach as it gives a faster execution time without a full optimization as seive does.

 ## Correctness and Efficiency
 Using multiple threads in this problem runs into the problem of equally sharing the work among threads.